 Automatically Change Wallpaper Every Hour via A Crontab

 Cron is a scheduling daemon that executes tasks in the background at specified intervals.
-Using it you can change your desktop wallpaper automatically.
+For example, using it, you can change your desktop wallpaper automatically.

-To change wallpaper on every hour launch the following command:
+To change the wallpaper every hour, launch the following command:

 Now add the following to the opened file: